Patrykaca/rekrutacja_2026/README.md

 `products_raw` is append-only.
 The service stores every valid product event and does not update existing BigQuery rows.

+## Challenges

+The main challenge was getting familiar with the GCP services used in the pipeline and understanding how they fit together: Pub/Sub, Cloud Run, OIDC authentication, IAM and BigQuery.

+Another challenge was deciding how to handle invalid messages.
+I chose not to insert invalid payloads into BigQuery.
+Instead, the service returns a non-2xx response so Pub/Sub retries the message and eventually moves it to the DLQ.

+Cloud Run authentication also required care because there are two layers: Cloud Run IAM must allow the Pub/Sub push service account to invoke the service, and the application validates the OIDC token to make sure the request comes from the expected service account.

 ## Future Improvements

 - Manage GCP resources with Terraform for clearer infrastructure diffs and safer updates.
 - Add alerting for Cloud Run 5xx responses, Pub/Sub DLQ growth and BigQuery insert failures.
 - Add an analytical current-state view that deduplicates by product id and latest `last_update`.
 - Replace best-effort BigQuery `insertId` deduplication with an explicit idempotency table if exactly-once semantics become required.
+- Add stronger duplicate handling, for example by storing processed message ids or creating a deduplicated downstream table.
+- Add product change tracking, for example detecting price, stock or attribute changes between product events.
+- Add more automated and manual test scenarios for malformed payloads, duplicate deliveries and larger messages.

 ## Known Limitations